Skip to content

-- Consuming a substance for longer periods of time than intended, and being unsuccessful in attempts to reduce or stop use of the substance
+- Consuming a substance for long periods of time than intended and being unsuccessful in attempts to reduce or stop the use of the substance

-- Sacrifice large amounts of time trying to obtain the substance and use the substance
+- Sacrifice large amounts of time trying to obtain substance and use the substance.

 - Uncontrolled cravings and impulses to use the substance

-- Work and social life are compromised due to use of the substance
+- Work and social life are compromised due to the use of the substance.

-- Relationships and work performance suffer due to use of the substance
+- Relationships and work performance suffer due to using of the substance.

-- Use of the drug continues to put you in physically dangerous situations such as driving under the influence
+- Drug use continues to put you in physically dangerous situations, such as driving under the influence.

 - Continuing to use the drug despite declining health and wellness